whanley/RDF-tutorial/tutorial-text.md

 }
 ```

-* names
-The machine can supply surname via link to parent.
+How about a second refinement?
+As I mentioned earlier, the machine can supply surname via link to parent.
 Be sure to use the /update endpoint in Fuseki, rather than the /query or /sparql endpoints you've used up to now.
+Then execute this command:

 ```turtle
 # be sure to use /update endpoint